mudasir256/romingo/README.md

 ---

-cloudbuild-deploy.yaml is set to automatically deploy to dev.romingo.com when dev branch is pushed to.
-This is configured in GCP "Cloud Build".
+cloudbuild-dev.yaml is set to automatically deploy to dev.romingo.com when dev branch is pushed to.
+This is configured in GCP "Cloud Build"